What are wiri wiri peppers?

 What’s the wiri wiri flavor?
 How would you describe it?

 There’s a fruity flavor to wiri wiri – just like habaneros or scotch bonnets.
 But that’s only part of the flavor story here.
 These chilies have a tomato-like tang to them, too, that adds a unique twist to their taste (say that five times fast).
 Overall, the flavor is quite unique, and one of the main reasons this chili is loved by an entire country.

 Where can you buy wiri wiri peppers?

 They aren’t easy to find outside of Guyana and surrounding South American and Caribbean regions.
 Some farms and local growers may plant wiri wiri, but they can be notoriously hard to grow, especially for those unfamiliar with the plant.
-You can purchase both wiri wiri seeds and – best of all – dried wiri wiri from online vendors.
+You can purchase both wiri wiri seeds and – best of all – dried wiri wiri from online vendors (Amazon).
 The dried version of the chili can easily be rehydrated to provide this chili’s unique flavor to soups, stews, and hot sauces.